Advance Preparation

-L.3.4.AUse sentence-level context as a clue to the meaning of a word or phrase.
+- LEARNING OBJECTIVE: SWBAT use sentence-level context as a clue to the meaning of an unknown word.

 My Father’s Dragon